WingedTrident/my-app/README.md

-# Work In Progress, SEE SRC FOLDER FOR DETAILS
+# Work In Progress, SEE SRC FOLDER FOR CHANGES

 # Getting Started with Create React App